eric-pierce/Calendar-ICS-Splitter/README.md

 # Calendar-ICS-Splitter
-Sorts and breaks up very large ICS files into chunks by year
+Sorts events by year and breaks up very large ICS files into smaller files.

 Most cloud based calendars today utilize CalDAV as a sync service, which struggles with importing large ics files (typically larger than 500k to 1MB).